simesy/starshot-dev/README.md

 ### PHPUnit

-The root phpunit.xml matches Gitlab so you can just pass a path to to it.
+The root phpunit.xml matches Gitlab so you can just pass a path to the phpunit executable from the repo root.

+@todo add notes about novnc.

 ```
 # Bunch of tests.